-The Kinsey Institute has publicly denied accusations that Alfred Kinsey conducted experiments with children.
+The Kinsey Institute has publicly denied accusations that the sexologist conducted experiments with children.

-Bill Condon’s film touches on the subject only once, when we see the sexologist explaining to a pedophile that he doesn’t condone forced sex.
+Bill Condon’s film touches on the subject only once, when we see Liam Neeson/Alfred Kinsey explaining to a pedophile that he doesn’t condone forced sex.

-Though barely mentioned in the movie, the Alfred Kinsey scale and methodology have been much criticized because of the samples used in his studies.
-One crucial problem is that the survey group – which eventually led to the results found in the Kinsey Scale – was mostly composed of volunteer subjects (as opposed to random samples): about 25 percent of them were or had been prison inmates, and 5 percent were sex workers.
+Though barely mentioned in Bill Condon’s movie, the Alfred Kinsey Scale and the researcher’s methodology have been much criticized.
+One pivotal issue has been the composition of the survey group that eventually led to the creation of the scale: mostly volunteer subjects (as opposed to random samples), about 25 percent of them current or former prison inmates, and another 5 percent consisting of sex workers.

 Prominent psychologists warned Kinsey about the unreliability of data based on information originating mainly from volunteers, but the researcher refused to consider the criticism.
 In addition, Kinsey’s statistical methodologies and incomplete demographic data have been put into question.

 Yet despite these flaws, Kinsey’s research may be no more inaccurate or tendentious than modern studies on human sexuality.
 In his review of James H. Jones’ Alfred Kinsey biography Alfred C. Kinsey: A Public/Private Life, Dr. Martin Duberman, Distinguished Professor of History at CUNY, wrote in The Nation: